Benefits of Raising a Bilingual Child

 Family Language Benefits

-Many studies suggest that bilingual children tend to have a higher concentration and are better at working through distractions while doing their school work.
+Many studies suggest that bilingual kids tend to have a higher concentration and are better at working through distractions while doing their school work.
 Because they are having to switch from one language to another constantly, whether it be at home between parents, or from home to social situations, they are practicing their decision making by constantly choosing which words to use.

-Research has shown that bilingual children perform higher on average on tests that involve multi-tasking, creative thinking or problem solving.
+Research has even shown that bilingual children perform higher on average on tests that involve multi-tasking, creative thinking or problem solving.

 Bilingual children are usually more adaptable to new environments, meeting new people, and stepping out of their comfort zone.
 Because they are already used to communicating in different languages, and most of the time aware of different cultures they tend to be more open minded when it comes to engaging with other children from other cultures and backgrounds.

+As parents we want the best for our kids and are always looking out for their future.
 Being bilingual increases employment options.
 Languages are an attractive skill to have on the resume, and it can help them stand out from other applicants when applying for a job therefore they will have more chance of getting hired.

 A growing number of industries are seeking employees who speak a second language.
 Though English is the language primarily used in the business world, International companies in particular take preference in employing people who speak certain languages to be able to communicate with their clients and business partners overseas.